Blogs

 Why Should You Care About Customer Service in Collections

-70% of consumers say they’ve experienced having an account in collections.
+Research shows that around 2 in 3 UK adults who have interacted with existing debt collectors say that the experience was stressful.
 Current estimates show that number increasing with the existing cost-of-living crisis.
 So, if you deliver a bad collections experience, you risk losing customer loyalty and value across a significant share of your customer base.
 Alternatively, providing a positive experience when your customers need you most can increase loyalty, deepen the value of relationships and result in prompter payment.

 Bridgeforce estimates the cost of acquiring customers to be five to 25 times the cost of retention.
 So, a poor collections experience that causes your customers to lose faith in your brand can be very costly to your business.